austintnguyen/Bank-Loan-Default-Classifier/README.md

 ![grafik](Images/unnamed%20(1).png)

-These pairplots helped us understand more about certain relationships that could help with feature selection since the blue represents a default of 0 and the orange represents a default of 1.
+These pairplots helped us understand more about certain relationships that could help with feature selection since the blue represents default=0 and the orange represents default=1.
 For example, there seems to be a clear positive correlation between debtinc and othdebt, and there seems like there’s a line we can draw there that separates the blue and orange points.

 Here is a heatmap that goes further in detail about the correlations: